The Insurance and Reinsurance Law Review: Malta

 ii Position of non-admitted insurers

-iii Position of brokers
+iii Position of insurance intermediaries (distributors)

 iv Requirement for authorisation

-The MFSA may grant authorisation to a company with its head office in Malta to carry on insurance business in or from Malta, or to a company whose head office is in a country outside Malta to carry on insurance business in or from Malta.
+The MFSA may grant authorisation to a company with its head office in Malta to carry on insurance and business in or from Malta, or to a company whose head office is in a country outside Malta to carry on insurance and business in or from Malta.

 - company's objects are limited to insurance business and operations arising directly therefrom;

-- all qualifying shareholders, controllers and persons who will effectively direct the business are fit and proper to ensure its sound and prudent management; and
+- all qualifying shareholders, controllers and persons who will effectively direct the business are fit and proper to ensure its sound and prudent management;

 - disclosure of any close links.

-Insurers and reinsurers are to hold eligible own funds covering the Solvency II capital requirements, which are calculated using the standard formula or using a full or partial internal model as approved by the MFSA.
+As indicated above, insurers and reinsurers are to hold eligible own funds covering the Solvency II capital requirements, which are calculated using the standard formula or using a full or partial internal model as approved by the MFSA.
 Insurers and reinsurers must also hold eligible basic own funds to cover the minimum capital requirement.

 v Regulation of individuals employed by insurers